 *Using your initiative in a work context is about spotting opportunities to develop the business.
 This can, for example, include learning new technology to make your work more productive and efficient; being willing to look at processes and systems to see if there are things you can suggest to improve workflow; recognising opportunities that will improve the business and being prepared to follow them through; volunteering to learn new tasks so you can be adaptable and help out in emergencies or at peak periods.

 How can you prove to a recruiter that you have these skills?

 Think of examples of when you have used these skills.
-See the above section 'gaining and demonstrating these skills' for suggestions, and then to provide a full and satisfying answer you can structure it using the STAR technique:
+See the above section for suggestions, and then to provide a full and satisfying answer you can structure it using the STAR technique: